briansukhnandan/MCC-Linux-ModManager/README.md

 ## What can I do with it?
 The following operations are supported:
 - Replacing .map files (for MP maps/Campaign).
+- Creating a backup of MCC .map files.

 ## How do I use it?
 ```